 National Oceanic and Atmospheric Administration's airborne measurement program.
-The results of the comparison (as of May 2014) indicated that the retrieved Level 2 CO2 and CH4 column abundances were slightly lower than the reference values, and the latitudinal distribution pattern (i.e., zonal mean) of the Level 2 data were broadly consistent with those of the reference values.
-The data product validation activities are continued, and the results acquired are used for reference in the further continued improvement of the data processing algorithms.
+The results of the comparison (as of May 2014) indicated that the retrieved Level 2 CO2 and CH4 column abundances were lower than the reference values.
+The latitudinal distribution pattern (i.e., zonal mean) of the Level 2 data, however, were broadly consistent with those of the reference values.
+The data product validation activities are continued, and the results acquired are used for reference in the improvement of the data processing algorithms.